Applications for participation in the educational course "Sustainable Development and Green Energy" for children

 Supporting children aged 12-14 from vulnerable categories

-Able to provide a safe educational space for 1-2 offline sessions for 100 children (two groups of 50 participants) with access to a shelter or the ability for quick evacuation during April-May 2025
+Able to provide a safe educational space for 1-2 offline sessions for 100 children (two groups of 50 participants) with access to a shelter or the ability for quick evacuation in case of life-threatening danger due to shelling

 Have a designated responsible person to coordinate the course implementation